2ndQuadrant/pglogical/docs/README.md

 Tables must have the same `PRIMARY KEY`s.
 It is not recommended to add additional `UNIQUE` constraints other than the `PRIMARY KEY` (see below).

-Some additional requirements are covered in "Limitations and Restrictions", below.
+Some additional requirements are covered in [Limitations and Restrictions](#limitations-and-restrictions).

 ## Installation